GabeScott/standard-works-vault/General Conference/1972 April - Be a Missionary—Always—Everywhere You Go!.md

 Now I have received a new assignment from the First Presidency, to preside over the Florida South Mission.
 Along with my call, a call was issued to Sister Bennett to serve at my side as my companion and to be the supervisor of the activities of the women and children in the mission.
 We are deeply grateful for this call and accept it without reservations.
 It is our desire to direct the affairs of the mission in accordance with the instructions of the First Presidency.
 We ask for an interest in your faith and prayers.

 As I thought about what I might say today, I reminded myself of the mission of the Church and the purpose of the gospel of Jesus Christ.
 Specifically, my mind went back to some statements made by the Savior.
-In the Pearl of Great Price we read, “For behold, this is my work and my glory—to bring to pass the immortality and eternal life of man.”
-(Moses 1:39.)
+In the Pearl of Great Price we read, “For behold, this is my work and my glory—to bring to pass the immortality and eternal life of man.” ([[Moses 1.39|Moses 1:39]].)

-Then in his Sermon on the Mount, the Savior said, “Be ye therefore perfect, even as your Father which is in heaven is perfect.”
-(Matt.
-5:48.)
+Then in his Sermon on the Mount, the Savior said, “Be ye therefore perfect, even as your Father which is in heaven is perfect.” ([[Matthew 5.48|Matt.
+5:48]].)
 In these words I find an expression of hope and confidence as well as a challenge from our Savior.

 I then thought about how the Church and the gospel can help men and women in reaching these great objectives.
 The words of President David O. McKay came to mind: “The purpose of the gospel is to make bad men good and good men better—to change men’s lives.”

 I also contemplated the day-to-day operations of the Church and the performance of Church members in the stakes, wards, and missions as revealed in stake activity reports, genealogy reports, mission reports, etc.; and I realized that, while the Church and its members have moved forward and upward in many ways, there is much more that needs to be done.